Use Hachi

 -buildml

-This builds the executable from a defined hachi file and checks for memory leaks.
+Builds the executable and checks for memory leaks.

 Syntax: